Nosto/wiki-docs/implementing-nosto/implement-search/search/README.md

 For client-side/frontend integrations, Nosto's JavaScript library can be used to simplify the integration.
 It provides a programming interface to access the Search & Categories API.

+The functionality is available via the `nostojs` function in the browser window context when Nosto has been installed, or via the dedicated wrapper library [search-js](https://github.com/Nosto/search-js) for use in app builds.

 For the most basic search the `fields` parameter should be provided to specify what product/keyword fields should be returned.
 Both `products` and `keywords` can be used separately and together, depending on the use case.
 For all parameters, see the [reference](https://search.nosto.com/v1/graphql?ref=InputSearchQuery).

 ```javascript